Kaunas: Grand Duchy of Lithuania

-A settlement had been established on the site of the current Kaunas Old Town, at the confluence of two large rivers, at least by the 10th century AD and more settlements were developed in the 11th century AD.
-Kaunas was first mentioned in written sources in 1361 and at the end of the 13th century the brick Kaunas Castle was constructed to defend the residents from attacks of the Teutonic Order.
+A settlement was established on the site of what is now Kaunas Old Town, at the confluence of two large rivers, by at latest the 10th century AD and more settlements developed in the 11th century AD.
+Kaunas was first mentioned in written sources in 1361 and at the end of the 13th century the brick Kaunas Castle was constructed to defend the residents from attacks by the Teutonic Order.
 At the time only two brick castles stood near the Nemunas River (in Kaunas and Grodno), which was the main front line of fights between the Crusaders and Lithuanians.
-Consequently, the Kaunas Castle had a strategic importance as it prevented the Crusaders from intruding deeper into Lithuania and capital Vilnius.
-Nevertheless, in 1362 the castle was captured after a several weeks siege and destroyed by the Teutonic Order.
-Lithuanian rulers Kęstutis and Grand Duke Algirdas arrived to assist the castle's defenders, but the castle was already surrounded by the fortifications of the Crusaders and they could only watch the collapse of the castle.
-Most of the 400 castle's defenders were killed in action and commander Vaidotas of the Kaunas Castle garrison tried to break through with 36 men but was taken prisoner.
+Consequently, Kaunas Castle had a strategic importance, as it prevented the Crusaders from intruding deeper into Lithuania and its capital, Vilnius.

+In 1362, the castle was captured after a siege of several weeks and destroyed by the Teutonic Order.
+Lithuanian rulers Kęstutis and Grand Duke Algirdas arrived to help the castle's defenders, but the castle was already surrounded by the fortifications of the Crusaders, and they could only watch the collapse of the castle.
+Most of the 400 defenders of the castle were killed in action; commander Vaidotas of the Kaunas Castle garrison tried to break through with 36 men, but was taken prisoner.
 It was one of the largest and most important military victory of the Teutonic Knights in the 14th century against the Grand Duchy of Lithuania.

-The Lithuanians constructed new wooden castle in the island of Virgalė (there was once an island at the confluence of the Nemunas and Nevėžio rivers), however it was burned down in 1363 by the Crusaders.
-The wooden castle was rebuilt, but in 1368 the Crusaders attacked once again, destroyed the castle and according to the chronicles killed 600 pagan defenders by suffering only three casualties.
-The Lithuanians attempted to rebuilt the castle as masonry with higher, wider walls, four flanking towers and surrounded by a moat, but before its completion the Crusaders attacked in the summer of 1369, expelled the Lithuanians from the island of Virgalė and constructed their masonry Gotteswerder Castle.
-The Gotteswerder Castle was captured after a five-week siege by the Grand Ducal Lithuanian Army led by Algirdas and Kęstutis and two wooden castles were built near it.
-Nevertheless, the fighting between the Crusaders and Lithuanians continued for the area until it finally passed to the Lithuanians in 1404 and was an important point during the 1409 Samogitian Rebellion and the 1410 war with the Crusaders.
-Grand Duke Vytautas the Great funded Church of the Assumption of the Blessed Virgin Mary in Kaunas (construction was completed in 1400) to show his gratitude to Virgin Mary for saving him from almost drowning in the river during the Battle of the Vorskla River in 1399.
-Following the Battle of Grunwald in 1410, the Kaunas Castle became a residence of the elder of Kaunas and its military significance decreased.
+The Lithuanians constructed a new wooden castle on the island of Virgalė, which stood at the confluence of the Nemunas and Nevėžio rivers; however in 1363 the Crusaders burned the castle.
+The wooden castle was rebuilt, but in 1368 the Crusaders attacked once again, destroyed the castle and, according to the chronicles, killed 600 pagan defenders, while they themselves suffered only three casualties.

+The Lithuanians attempted to rebuild the castle with masonry and higher, wider walls, four flanking towers and a moat, but before its completion the Crusaders attacked in the summer of 1369, expelled the Lithuanians from the island of Virgalė, and with their masonry built Gotteswerder Castle.
+Gotteswerder Castle was captured after a five-week siege by the Grand Ducal Lithuanian Army, led by Algirdas and Kęstutis, and two wooden castles were built close to it.
+Nevertheless, the fighting between the Crusaders and the Lithuanians for the area went on until the Lithuanians eventually took control in 1404; it was an important point during the 1409 Samogitian Rebellion and the 1410 war with the Crusaders.

+Grand Duke Vytautas the Great funded Church of the Assumption of the Blessed Virgin Mary in Kaunas (the construction was completed in 1400) to show his gratitude to the Virgin Mary for saving him from almost drowning in the river, during the Battle of the Vorskla River, in 1399.
+Following the Battle of Grunwald in 1410, Kaunas Castle became a residence of the elder of Kaunas, and its military significance decreased.